DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: Analysis of the tSZ effect

-but with the density and variance evaluated only for baryons and CDM, so $\rho_{\mathrm{cb}} = \rho_{\mathrm{m}} - \rho_{\nu} $ and $\sigma^{\mathrm{cb}}$.
+but with the density and the matter power spectrum variance evaluated only for baryons and CDM, so $\rho_{\mathrm{cb}} = \rho_{\mathrm{m}} - \rho_{\nu} $ and $\sigma^{\mathrm{cb}}_M(z)$.
 This prescription reflects the effects of neutrino free-streaming and should allow precise estimates of $n(M,z)$ by calibrating $f(\sigma,z)$ purely in massless neutrinos simulations.
 We accordingly focus on the ‘cb' quantities.
-Also, a separate analysis of pure $\sigma_8^{\mathrm{cb}}$ scaling with fixed $\Omega_{\mathrm{cb}}$ can't be done with the \texttt{DEMNUni} simulations.
-That is because it would imply looking at a varying dark energy EoS with fixed $M_\nu$, so that the direct proportionality between the number of massive haloes (which are the main source of the tSZ effect) and the value of $\sigma_8^{\mathrm{cb}}$ is spoiled as different $(w_0,w_a)$ combinations lead to a different pattern of structure formation.
-Therefore this parameter is unable to trace the variation of the $C_\ell$ spectrum when two diverse dynamical dark energy EoS are considered.
-As an example, for better clarity: for each $M_\nu$ the $(w_0=-0.9,w_a=-0.3)$ simulation shows more power when compared to the cosmological constant scenario (see again Figure~\ref{multiFigPS}) but present smaller values of $\sigma_8^{\mathrm{cb}}$.
-We therefore analyse the scaling varying only $M_\nu$ and keeping fixed $(w_0,w_a)$, meaning that both $\sigma_8^{\mathrm{cb}}$ and $\Omega_{\mathrm{cb}}$ change simultaneously.
-But the latter varies minimally in the \texttt{DEMNUni} set\footnote{The values of $\Omega_{\mathrm{cb}}$ are $0.32,0.3162,0.3123$.}, so we choose to neglect its impact on the power spectrum and focus on $\sigma_8^{\mathrm{cb}}$ only:
+Fixing the neutrino total mass and allowing $w_0, w_a$ to vary, we find that $\sigma_8^{\mathrm{cb}}$ is not capable of tracing the observed variation in the power spectrum.
+As an example, for better clarity: the $(w_0=-0.9, w_a=-0.3)$ simulations show more power when compared to the cosmological constant scenarios (see again Figure~\ref{multiFigPS}) but exhibit smaller values of $\sigma_8^{\mathrm{cb}}$.
+Conversely, we can instead study the scaling of the power spectrum with this parameter

+in a fixed dark energy scenario, allowing the neutrino mass to vary\footnote{This parametrization does not consider the dependence on $\Omega_{\mathrm{cb}}$, however this effect is negligible since $\Omega_{\mathrm{cb}}$ varies by at most $3\%$ in our simulation set and the tSZ power spectrum is expected to scale linearly on this parameter~\cite{sabyr2025_minkowski}.}.

 This results in 5 values for $q$ presented in Table~\ref{scalingtSZtable}.
-Even though our simulation-based scaling is obtained by fitting only a limited number of curves (and also neglecting the small $\Omega_{\mathrm{cb}}$ contribution), the $q$ values we find differ from those used in~\cite{bolliet2018,bolliet2020}.
+Even though our simulation-based scaling is obtained by fitting only a limited number of curves (and also neglecting the small $\Omega_{\mathrm{cb}}$ contribution), the $q$ values we find differ from those in~\cite{bolliet2018,bolliet2020}.
 We therefore suggest that future work should take care in assuming a fixed scaling relation with the cosmological parameters, having shown in the case of $\sigma_8^{\mathrm{cb}}$ how the relation itself is dependent on the pressure profile choice and on the nature of dark energy.